Bayer Reaches A Series Of Agreements

 The settlements allow us to fully focus on our business priorities at a time when there is a massive impact of the COVID-19 pandemic on society.
 As a leading company in the life science areas of health and nutrition, we run businesses that are of systemic relevance.
 More than 100,000 Bayer employees are committed to realizing our vision of ‘Health for all, Hunger for none.’
 We believe that science and innovation will be critical to the future, just as they have been for Bayer in serving customers and patients over nearly 160 years.
 We are committed to addressing these challenges in a responsible manner, both to help meet the UN’s sustainable development goals and to maintain the transparency and constructive engagement with stakeholders that is essential to sustain public trust in our products and in our company.

-The agreements will resolve the vast majority of the current litigation in U.S. federal and state courts, including both plaintiffs with filed cases and parties who have retained counsel but not yet filed their claims in court.
+The company has reached agreements to resolve the majority of the current litigation in U.S. federal and state courts, including both plaintiffs with filed cases and parties who have retained counsel but not yet filed their claims in court.
+The company announced in June 2020 it will make a payment of $8.8 billion to $9.6 billion to resolve the vast majority of the current Roundup™ litigation, including an allowance expected to cover unresolved claims.
+We continue to work toward resolving the remainder of the claims.

 In the three cases that have gone to trial to date – Johnson, Hardeman, and Pilliod – we will continue with appeals to defend our company.
 These cases are not part of the agreement.
 It is important for the company to continue these cases as the appeals will provide legal guidance going forward.